Victoraș Iacob

-Victoraş Constantin Iacob (born 14 October 1980 in Râmnicu Vâlcea, Vâlcea County, Romania) is a former Romanian professional footballer who played as striker.
+Victoraş Constantin Iacob (born 14 October 1980) is a former Romanian professional footballer who played as a striker.

 Club career

 Rocar București

 Iacob started to play professional football at AS Rocar București and played his first match in Liga I on 4 December 1999 against FC Argeş Piteşti, but his team lost 3–1.

 He helped his side reach the 2000–01 Romanian Cup final.
 Iacob played two seasons for AS Rocar București and scored 4 times in 30 games.
-In 2001, AS Rocar București were relegated to the second League and the owner of the team, Gigi Nețoiu moved along with part of the players, including Iacob to Universitatea Craiova.
+In 2001, AS Rocar București was relegated to the second League, and the owner of the team, Gigi Nețoiu moved along with part of the players, including Iacob to Universitatea Craiova.

 Universitatea Craiova

 He played 15 games for Universitatea Craiova and scored three times.
 While he was playing for Universitatea, Iacob suffered an injury which kept him away from the field for a long period of time.

 Progresul București

 In 2002, Iacob was transferred to Progresul București also known as FC Național where he played in 27 games and scored 4 times.